I’m quite touched that the one and only Gary Sandy read this post and shared it on his Facebook page.

 The DVD set also features bonus content which includes footage from the 2014 (partial) WKRP cast reunion event and a new interview with Gary Sandy discussing the show and the Andy Travis character.

 All in all, it’s a great — and the only — DVD collection for “WKRP in Cincinnati” fans!
+(If you’re looking for a listing of many classic TV shows available on DVD, Blu-ray, and digital, you’ll want to check out this article!)

 And if you would like a great — and hilarious — example of what can go wrong when an ineffective leader tries to take charge, make sure to watch the “WKRP in Cincinnati” episode “Turkeys Away.”